ArataKagan/Postgres-Data-Modeling/README.md

 In this project, I'm going to write an ETL pipeline that tranfers data from files in two local directories into tables in Postgres with Python.

-## Prerequisites

-- Python3
- * If you don't have Python3 installed in your computer, please install from this [link](https://www.python.org/downloads/)
- * For managing multiple Python versions, I highly recommend using pyenv.
-[Here](https://realpython.com/intro-to-pyenv/) is the great tutorial for it.
-- Postgres
- *  If you don't have Postgres installed, please install from this [link](https://www.postgresql.org/download/)

 ## Datasets
 - Song Dataset